Programme Participants

 Founder and Executive Director, Creative Migration and Bangkok 1899

-• Ms Susannah Tantemsapya is the founder and Executive Director of Creative Migration and Bangkok 1899, based in Los Angeles and Bangkok.
-She is the producer of Creatives for Climate Action - Thailand (CCAT), a member of the convening team for the United Nations Framework Convention on Climate Change (UNFCCC) Entertainment and Culture for Climate Action (ECCA) initiative, a non-profit advisor for the Entertainment + Culture Pavilion, and serves on the Advisory Council of the Hollywood Climate Summit.
-She is a global ambassador and fellow at the Royal Society of Arts (RSA), was included in Tatler's Gen.T Asia List (2019), is a founding member of Soho House Bangkok, and an advisor for Brackish Water Los Angeles (Getty: Pacific Standard Time 2024).
+Ms Susannah Tantemsapya is the founder and Executive Director of Creative Migration and Bangkok 1899, based in Los Angeles and Bangkok.
+She is the producer of Creatives for Climate Action - Thailand; a member of the convening team for the United Nations Framework Convention on Climate Change (UNFCCC) Entertainment and Culture for Climate Action initiative; a non-profit advisor for the Entertainment + Culture Pavilion; and serves on the Advisory Council of the Hollywood Climate Summit.

-Ms Tantemsapya holds a BA in Photojournalism from the University of North Carolina (UNC) Chapel Hill.
-She has participated in the National Outdoor Leadership School (NOLS) and architecture workshop at Arcosanti, which has shaped her commitment to environmental preservation.
+Ms Tantemsapya holds a BA in Photojournalism from the University of North Carolina at Chapel Hill, USA.
+She has participated in the National Outdoor Leadership School, USA and at an architecture workshop at Arcosanti, USA both of which shaped her commitment to environmental preservation.

 Credit: Steven Morley